aloxe/huwindty/src/pages/documentation/markdown.md

 This plugin allows you to use attributes in markdown syntax.
 For example, `![image](image.png){.logo}` will output `image.png`, `alt="image"` and `class="logo"` in the html.

 Some examples are available in [Add HTML classes to 11ty markdown content](https://giuliachiola.dev/posts/add-html-classes-to-11ty-markdown-content/).

+Extra styles in markdown are explained in detail in the [style section](/documentation/styles/) of this documentation.

 ### [highlight.js](https://www.npmjs.com/package/highlight.js)